 “Sort of.
 Look into it.
 Can you see her, where is she?”
 He asked.

 “She’s fighting some men who are trying to restrain her.
 They are trying to remove her leather armour and she’s fighting them.
 She is winning.
 The cell block is this way, to the left.”

 The girl ran down the hallway.
 Anika burst from her cell with all the fury of a raging storm.
 The men chased after her.
 One scrambled to stand and activated a taser on her.
 She felt the tasers barbs hit her flesh and laughed.
 She ripped them from her armour.

 “Boys, I use to be weak to electricity but, Koraki, he trained me well.
 He shocked me enough I won’t have to fear your weak tasers.”

-She jump kicked the taser from one man’s hand.
-She then tornado kicked the other man in the face.
-She snatched the taser midair and turned it against the third man.
+She jump-kicked the taser from another man’s hand.
+She then tornado kicked a different guard in the face.
+She snatched the taser mid-air and turned it against the last guard.

 “Took you long enough.
 Why are we here?”
 She snapped at Koraki.

-He nodded he remembered the early days so long ago she assigned the tasks he carried them out he came back and he enjoyed her company.
+Koraki nodded he remembered the early days.
+It felt like they were long ago.
+Anika would assigned the tasks and he carried them out.
+He then came back and enjoyed her company as reward.
 Now they never parted, and he liked that.
 He owed his life to her.
 She owed her love to him.

 “People are sick here,” He answered, “these people are being poisoned.”